There are several natural herbs and herbal remedies which can be used to treat diarrhea.

 Echinacea is well-known as an immune stimulant.
 Its active ingredients are polysaccharides and alkamides, which stimulate the body’s immune responses.
 It also contains polyacetylenes which have antifungal, antibacterial and antiviral properties.
 Echinacea appears to interfere with the activity of the enzyme hyaluronidase.
 This enzyme breaks down the connective tissue and allows bacteria and other microbes to travel throughout the body.

 Agrimony has been used as an herbal remedy for treating diarrhea due to its high tannin content.
 Several clinical trials confirm this use and Commission E endorses agrimony for common diarrhea.

 Carob (Ceratonia siliqua)

 Carob is very rich in tannins, which are astringent substances found in many plants, that have a binding effect on the mucous membranes of the intestinal tract.
 This makes its effectiveness high in adults with diarrhea, but even more so when used for children and infants experiencing diarrhea.
 The primary chemical constituents are largely sugars and tannins found in the carob pods.
-When these pods are consumed the gum like stability acts as a thickening agent to aid the body in retaining water and fastening together watery stools.
+When the pods are consumed the gum-like stability acts as a thickening agent to aid the body in retaining water and fastening together watery stools.

 Psyllium (Plantago ovata)